The HCRC cannot provide legal advice to the public.

 By affording counsel the option of accepting appointments limited to either the direct appeal or habeas corpus proceedings, the Legislature, in enacting Government Code Section 68663, sought to expand the pool of qualified attorneys available to accept appointment in capital cases.
 As part of that effort, the Legislature created the HCRC to augment and train the attorneys available to handle habeas corpus proceedings.
 The HCRC assists the courts in seeking qualified counsel for appointment in capital cases.

 The HCRC employs legal professionals (attorneys, paralegals, investigators) and a small administrative staff.
 Staff members are assigned to cases depending on a case's timeline, complexity, size of record, and level of experience of assigned staff.
 New appointments are carefully screened to ensure that no conflict of interest exists.

 Litigation of a capital appeal and habeas corpus proceeding is a complex and time-consuming undertaking.
-Counsel appointed to represent death-sentenced prisoners in the automatic appeals review extensive trial records, which average in excess of 9,000 pages of Reporter's and Clerk's transcripts, and research and prepare voluminous petitions and briefs based on state and federal statutory and constitutional law.
-Representation of the prisoner in habeas corpus proceedings includes the duty to review the trial records; conduct an investigation of potential constitutional and statutory defects in the judgment of conviction or the sentence of death; prepare and file a petition for a writ of habeas corpus; when an evidentiary hearing is orders as to any habeas claims, present evidence supporting those claims at the hearing; represent the prisoner at any hearing to set an execution date pursuant to Penal Code section 1227; and, if habeas relief is not granted in the courts, prepare a request for executive clemency from the Governor of California.
+Counsel appointed to represent death-sentenced individual in the automatic appeals review extensive trial records, which average in excess of 9,000 pages of Reporter's and Clerk's transcripts, and research and prepare voluminous petitions and briefs based on state and federal statutory and constitutional law.
+Representation of the individual in habeas corpus proceedings includes the duty to review the trial records; conduct an investigation of potential constitutional and statutory defects in the judgment of conviction or the sentence of death; prepare and file a petition for a writ of habeas corpus; when an evidentiary hearing is ordered as to any habeas claims, present evidence supporting those claims at the hearing; represent the individual at any hearing to set an execution date pursuant to Penal Code section 1227; and, if habeas relief is not granted in the courts, prepare a request for executive clemency from the Governor of California.